Azrael3000/Crixus/README.md

 1. _stlfile_ (string)
 2. _dr_ (float)
 3. *swap\_normals* (bool, optional=false)
+4. _fshape_ (string, optional $problem\_fshape.stl)

 where _stlfile_ is the path to the main stl file, _dr_ is the particle size and *swap\_normals* is an optional flag that allows the swapping of the normals of the domain, which has a default value of _false_.
+The _fshape_ option is the name of a STL mesh file that is used later on for filling.

 In the following the [second SPHERIC validation test](https://wiki.manchester.ac.uk/spheric/index.php/Test2) will be used as an example.
 The _spheric2.stl_ and _spheric2.ini_ file can be found in the _resources_ folder that is distributed as part of Crixus.
 The **mesh** section in this case looks as follows
 ```